psychemedia/storytelling-notes/smuggling.md

 https://www.gov.uk/guidance/wreck-and-salvage-law
-According to section 255 of the Merchant Shipping Act 1995, the definition of wreck includes “jetsam, flotsam, lagan and derelict found in or on the shores of the sea or any tidal water”.
+According to section 255 of the Merchant Shipping Act 1995, the definition of wreck includes "jetsam, flotsam, lagan and derelict found in or on the shores of the sea or any tidal water”.
 Jetsam describes goods cast overboard to lighten a vessel in danger of sinking.
 The vessel may still perish.
 Flotsam describes goods lost from a ship which has sunk or otherwise perished.
 Goods are recoverable because they remain afloat.
 Lagan describes goods cast overboard from a ship which afterwards perishes.
 The goods are buoyed so they can be recovered.